UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 ---

-## Color can be broken down into hue, lightness, and saturation
+## Colour can be broken down into hue, lightness, and saturation

 <center>
 <img src="/module5/hsl-cylinder.png" width="90%"></img>